 If we assume that you are unable to pay off all your debts to creditors in full then several questions would be cropping up.
 You need to determine exactly how much you could expect your creditors to settle for.
 This obviously depends on the specific kind of creditor, the attitude of your creditors, and the legal aspects of your debt.

-In such a case, the creditor would be happy to accept just a small portion of what your business owes and treats it as full payment.
-However, in the case, you owe a debt personally, or in a worst-case scenario, a relative or friend co-signed for your loan, it is quite natural for your creditor to have a lot more leverage.
+In such a case, the creditor would be happy to accept just a small portion of what your business owes and treat it as full payment.
+However, in the case, that you owe a debt personally, or in a worst-case scenario, a relative or friend co-signed for your loan, it is quite natural for your creditor to have a lot more leverage.

 However, irrespective of the precise legal status of all your debts generally if you could pay around 30 percent to 70 percent cash, you should be able to settle your business debt.
 Your creditors would be in a hurry to settle the debts as they know very well that they would be having a tough time collecting your entire debt once your business is closed.